microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaServicePrincipalOwner.md

 This example demonstrates how to remove an owner from a service principal in Microsoft Entra ID.

-- `-ObjectId` parameter specifies the service principal object ID.
+- `-ObjectId` parameter specifies the service principal Id.
-- `-OwnerId` parameter specifies the service principal owner object ID.
+- `-OwnerId` parameter specifies the service principal owner Id.

 ## Parameters